Early Field Experiences

 IMPORTANT: First Year Students, Special Education Professional Block 1 and Early Childhood Professional Block 1 students are also required to obtain the National Sex Offender Registry Verification Letter (NSOR).
 See the Clearances Information for Field Placement link above.

-Additional overview information regarding Advanced Professional Studies (APS), Certification Testing, Placement Policy, Transportation and more can be found in both A Guide for Field Experiences and the Department of Field Services F.A.Q. found on the Department of Field Services home page.
+Additional overview information regarding Advanced Professional Studies (APS), Certification Testing, Placement Policy, Transportation and more can be found in both A Guide for Field Experiences and the FAQ-Field Services found on the Department of Field Services home page.